asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

 This will force push the commit to your fork first, then update the PR with the new commit and restart the testing process.

 !!! warning
 Unlike Gerrit, GitHub allows you to have multiple commits for a pull request but it was intended to allow a PR to be broken up into multiple logical chunks, not to address review comments.
 Using multiple commits to address review comments will make the commit history messy and confusing.
-Please amend and force push for them.
+Please amend and force push for them otherwise the PR will be rejected.

 [//]: # (end-warning)

 Cherry-Pick Tests
 -----------------

-When an Asterisk Core Team member believes the PR is ready, they'll add a `cherry-pick` label to the PR that will jobs to run that check that the cherry-pick applies cleanly to the other branches and run the same automated tests that ran for the original PR.
+When an Asterisk Core Team member believes the PR is ready, they'll add a `cherry-pick-test` label to the PR that will jobs to run that check that the cherry-pick applies cleanly to the other branches and run the same automated tests that ran for the original PR.
 These tests must pass (or be deemed false alarms) for the PR to be eligible for merging.

 Merge
 -----